This post may contain affiliate links. Please see my disclosure policy for details.

-As well as taking photos of the palace, there are numerous locations within Warsaw’s Royal Baths Park that make a great composition.
-From romantic bridges, an oriental garden, the reflective lake and more.
+As well as taking photos of the palace, there are numerous locations within Warsaw’s Royal Baths Park that makes a great composition.
+From romantic bridges, an oriental garden, the reflective lake, and more.

 Lazienki Park is one of the largest parks in Warsaw, so leave lots of time to explore.
 It receives over 2 million visitors a year!